Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Methodology

 \subsubsection{Data and pre-processing}

-We processed RV surface meshes of 100 control subjects obtained from semi-automatic endocardial segmentation by an expert clinician and tracking of 3D echocardiographic sequences using commercial software (4D RV Function 2.0, TomTec Imaging Systems GmbH, Germany). \blueC{The studied subjects served as control cases in previous studies led by our clinical collaborator \cite{Moceri:EHJCI:2018,Moceri:ECHO:2021,Moceri:EHJCI:2021}.
-The protocol of these studies complied with the declaration of Helsinki and was approved by the local research Ethics committee.
-All subjects consented and provided written informed consent.} \blueC{The 3D image sequences were acquired from an apical four-chamber view focused on the RV, using a matrix-array X5-1 transducer (Philips Medical Systems).
-Care was taken to maximize the frame rate ($\geq 20$ volumes per second) and to include the entire RV within the images.
+We processed RV surface meshes of 100 control subjects obtained from semi-automatic endocardial segmentation by an expert clinician and tracking of 3D \blueCNN{transthoracic} echocardiographic sequences using commercial software (4D RV Function 2.0, TomTec Imaging Systems GmbH, Germany). \blueCNN{More recent versions of this software exist, but this version corresponds to the one used in previous studies led by our clinical collaborator in which the studied subjects served as control cases \cite{Moceri:EHJCI:2018,Moceri:ECHO:2021,Moceri:EHJCI:2021}.} \blueC{The protocol of these studies complied with the declaration of Helsinki and was approved by the local research Ethics committee.
+All subjects consented and provided written informed consent.} \blueC{The 3D image sequences were acquired from an apical four-chamber view focused on the RV, using a matrix-array \mbox{X5-1} transducer (Philips Medical Systems).
+Care was taken to maximize the frame rate \blueCNN{($26 \pm 11$ Hz on this dataset)} and to include the entire RV within the images.
 The tracking software tracked the RV endocardial surface along the cardiac cycle using 3D speckle-tracking \cite{Muraru:EHJCI:2016}, and allowed exporting the sequence of 3D meshes for post-processing.}

 The \blueC{RV surface} meshes were \blueC{handled} as VTK files, and consisted of 822 points and 1587 triangular cells, after cropping out the tricuspid and pulmonary valves.
 The commercial software uses a mesh model that provides point-to-point mesh correspondences across subjects, attached to the mesh data.
 We also realigned them across the studied population using generalized Procrustes analysis with a rigid transform.